Choosing a 3D Printer for Children

 Using the standard quality settings, the print quality is fantastic.
 Small details are rendered perfectly with just a hint of layer lines.

-At maximum quality a layer thickness of 0.05mm is achievable which results in stunning part quality that you are unlikely to be able to fault.
+At maximum quality, a layer thickness of 0.05mm is achievable which results in stunning part quality that you are unlikely to be able to fault.

 The DP200 will only work using Sindoh’s own filaments.
-This means you are limited the colors and materials that they choose to make available.
+This means you are limited to the colors and materials that they choose to make available.
 This is done to ensure you only use filaments that will work reliably in your printer.